 During a race, a rider may be instructed to complete the Long Lap Penalty procedure.
-The rider must ride through the pre-defined route, usually painted on an asphalt runoff area.
+The rider must ride through the pre-defined route, which is on an asphalt runoff area, defined by white lines on either side.

 The penalty will be communicated via dashboard signals (where possible) and a board displayed for the rider at the start/finish line or other pre-defined area.